aida-dataset-register/aida-dataset-register.github.io/_datasets/10.23698/aida/ctpel.md

   version: "1.0"
   description: |
-    5 bone segmentation masks and 15 annotations of anatomical landmarks for pelvis bones in each of 90 segmented Computed Tomography (CT) cases extracted from the [CT Lymph nodes](https://wiki.cancerimagingarchive.net/display/Public/CT+Lymph+Nodes) and
+    5 bone segmentation masks and 15 annotations of anatomical landmarks for pelvis bones in each of 90 Computed Tomography (CT) cases extracted from the [CT Lymph nodes](https://wiki.cancerimagingarchive.net/display/Public/CT+Lymph+Nodes) and
     [CT Colonography](https://wiki.cancerimagingarchive.net/display/Public/CT+COLONOGRAPHY)
     collections from the